 There was scientist from Germany who was studying yeast.
 She made the oft parsed statement that a wine made with only native yeast will be more complex than with commercial, but it will be more problematic because the bad yeasts might take over.

 There was a flurry of noise from the audience , but one arm shot up before the other, he was the oenologist for the Alaverdi monastery.
 This man who bore something of a resemblance to Gorbachev, stood up.
-He was wearing traditional garb, a sword decorating his hip.
-As he started to speak his voice shook with such emotion, he accused her, as if she was a heretic, "Are you saying that G-d did not provide the grape with everything it needed to make wine?
+He was wearing traditional garb, a sword resting on his hip.
+As he started to speak his voice shook with emotion, he accused her as a heretic, "Are you saying that G-d did not provide the grape with everything it needed to make wine?
 There are no bad yeasts."

 (For more of a Georgian Diary with good bits of detail, visit Tony Aspler's blog.)